performantp/x52MFD/README.md

 Features
 ========

-- Display COM,NAV,ADR and DME frequencies on the X52Pro's MFD
+- Display COM,NAV,ADF and DME frequencies on the X52Pro's MFD
 - Switch between frequencies by push-scrolling the right MFD roller

 Installation